 Fitness to Practise Appeals

-The Fitness to Practise Regulations (which only apply to specific programmes of study) allow a student to appeal against a decision of the Faculty Fitness to Practise Committee to the Appeals Committee of the Senate, on specified grounds.
+The Fitness to Practise Regulations (which only apply to specific programmes of study) allows a student to appeal against a decision of the Faculty Fitness to Practise Committee to the Senate Appeals Panel, on specified grounds.

 You may only appeal against a decision of the Committee upon one or more of the following grounds:-